SoloMathew/netflix_eda/README.md

 - A huge chunk of the content is under the genre of International movies and International TV Shows closely followed by Drama.
 - Very few movies and TV shows were released before 2000, post-2000 the numbers started increasing slowly.
 By 2015 we can see a spike in the number of movies and TV shows released.
 - The USA has dominated the space by releasing the maximum number of movies and TV shows.
 In the top 5 countries producing content on Netflix, India comes a distant second.
 Closely followed by the UK, Canada, and Japan.
 - The popular duration for the movies ranges between 90 - 100 minutes, as the maximum number of movies have been released in this duration range.
-And TV shows that the public prefers currently seems to be the TV shows with only one season, as the majority of the TV Shows have only one one season on Netflix.
+And TV shows that the public prefers currently seem to be the TV shows with only one season, as the majority of the TV Shows have only one season on Netflix.
 - The content produced on Netflix is mostly for mature adults as TV_MA is the most popular rating for movies as well as TV shows released on Netflix.

-###Recommendations
+### Recommendations
 ---

 - A backup plan should be there in tough situations like the pandemic to combat the loss.